 “I do not understand how anyone can live without one small place of enchantment to turn to.”

-A rose is a rose is a rose website is my place to share my love of roses and to record my attempts in growing a rather wild, rural, rose garden.
-How the garden began, my vision, pictures, plans,triumphs and progress.
+Welcome to a rose is a rose, is a rose.
+My roses website is my place to share with you my garden and love of roses.
+How the garden began, my vision, plans, failures and triumphs in growing a rather wild, Australian rural rose garden.
 It is also a collection of the rose blooms and gardens from across the world that I have discovered and found inspiring in my travels and you may too.

-There was never a question of what I wanted to grow in my new garden, roses, roses and more roses….and so my garden began.
+New to living on a rural property I wanted to start a garden.
+There was never a question of what I wanted to grow.
+Roses, roses and more roses and so my garden began.
 Slowly at first, and now gaining momentum as we head towards the third Spring season in 2019.

 “The lesson I have thoroughly learnt, and wish to pass on to others, is to know the enduring happiness that the love of a garden gives.”Gertrude Jekyll, 1843-1932,

-Roses website is named after the words often used by Gertrude Stein in her numerous works ‘A rose is a rose is a rose’.
+‘A rose, is a rose, is a rose’ is named after the words often used by Gertrude Stein in her numerous works.
 This may be interpreted here as ‘The garden is what it appears to be and is what it is’.

-I do not write as an expert, I’m a beginner gardener and have learnt by just having a go.
-The garden has flourished and been a great success in some areas with a few mistakes along the way that have taught me many lessons.
-I’m limited by the climate of rural NSW where it is hot and dry in Summer with cold frosty conditions in Winter.
-I’m fortunate though, to have a wonderful source of underground water especially beneficial at the moment with the extreme lack of rainfall for such an extended time in NSW.
+I’m a beginner gardener and by no means an expert and have learnt by just having a go, making mistakes and trying again.
+The garden has flourished and been a great success in some areas, with a few disasters along the way that have taught me many lessons.
+I’m limited by the climate of rural NSW where it is hot and dry in Summer with cold, frosty conditions in Winter.
+I’m fortunate though, to have a wonderful source of underground water that is especially beneficial at the moment with the extreme lack of rainfall for such an extended time in NSW.

 A quote by blogger Linda Brazil resonates with me when she says